projectatomic/ContainerApplicationGenericLabels/README.md

 Here are the list of names we have currently added:

  RUN : Command required to run the image
  UNINSTALL: Command Required to uninstall the image
  INSTALL: Command Required to install the image

 We can also add the names from rpm -qi names

  Name        : Name of the Image
  Version     : Version of the image
  Release     : Release Number for this version
  Architecture: Architecture for the image
-Liicense     : Image License
+ License     : Image License
  Build Date  : Date/Time image was built
  Build Host  : Host Image was built on
  Vendor      :  Owner of the image
  URL         :  Url with more information on the image Summary     : Short Description of the image Description : Detailed discription of the image.